mealaud/mealaud.github.io/content/journal/day-1.md

 [ ] Study for Farsi quiz tomorrow - Past/Present subjunctive, imperative, past/present perfect, and past progressive tenses.

 ## Thoughts

-I've been feeling a bit overwhelmed with how this quarter has gone, but it'll be okay.
+- I've been feeling a bit overwhelmed with how this quarter has gone, but it'll be okay.
 I don't know what precisely will happen but I will not let whatever does happen overwhelm me further.
 Moreover, I need to let the future happen and not worry about it as much.
 I need to keep working towards my goals and what I want to become.
-There is no greater pursuit than becoming (whatever that may be).{{%nl%}}{{%nl%}}{{%nl%}}{{%nl%}}
+There is no greater pursuit than becoming (whatever that may be).

----
-{{% center-text %}}
+- I just talked to my dad and I think this situation just tells me I have to buckle down and focus.
+I haven't done that enough recently.

+## Things to think about
-Should one’s ideas, thoughts, experiences be tempered by a single possibility?
+- Should one’s ideas, thoughts, experiences be tempered by a single possibility?
 May a reality that has not yet materialized become a centerpiece of what already has?
 It may, it has, and it happens often, but should it?
-Should the reality that you call your own be overthrown, superseded, destroyed by one you have created in the world of the hypothetical?{{%nl%}}
-**No. It must not.
+Should the reality that you call your own be overthrown, superseded, destroyed by one you have created in the world of the hypothetical? **No. It must not.
 It cannot.**
-{{% /center-text %}}
----
+- It's not a matter of I can, **I must**.